 The second type of unbelief is atheism ideological: it is some kind of internal aggression, dislike of the spiritual, so that a person turns away from God, like one who has sick eyes, turns away from the sun.
 And the atheist himself sometimes does not understand the essence of his atheism.

 Metropolitan Anthony of Sourozh in a dialogue about atheism and the last court talks about a former atheist, who later became a clergyman.
-I find this story particularly telling.
-The protagonist of the narrative, Alexander, was a clever, intelligent and educated man who lived first in Russia, and then in Paris.
+This story seems especially telling to me.
+The protagonist of the narrative, Alexander, was an intelligent, intelligent and educated person who lived first in Russia, and then in Paris.
 Like many others in his time, he was atheist and considered himself too cultured and developed to even think about faith.
 Somehow he got to talking to a village priest who did not have any higher education.
 This priest listened to him for a long time, and then told him two truths: "Firstly, Sasha, it's not so important that you do not believe in God.
 It is remarkable that God believes in you (that is, you have not yet completely perished for eternal life).
 And the second: and you, Sasha, go home and think at what moment and why you lost faith, at what moment it was necessary for you that there was no God. "

 Alexander returned home puzzled.
 He was surprised at the very formulation of the question, the very approach of the priest to this topic.
 Because at this accidental meeting with the priest he expected to hear a missionary speech or instructions to read some tracts, but instead he heard: go and try to figure it out yourself.
 For some reason he suddenly wanted to do it, thought: "Maybe, try it?
 Well, I'll see what I had in my life before ... "

 So he acted four times, and on the fifth he thought: "And if I take one penny from a beggar, then I can buy this horse even earlier."
 And this time he quietly stole a penny from a beggar.
-After that, he entered the temple and suddenly felt that he could no longer stand in front: suddenly God would notice him, and he went off into a corner.
+After that, he entered the temple and suddenly felt that he could no longer stand in front: suddenly God will notice him, and he went off into a corner.
 Now Sasha felt that he was somehow ill, that he needed to hide from God somehow.
-And then his older brother, who had taken up godless teaching, came back from the university and began to prove that there was no God.
-And little Sasha jumped at this thought as a straw, on which he thought to be saved: "If there is no God, it does not matter that I stole this kopeck and did not put five."
-From that time, godlessness began in him.
+And then his older brother, who had taken up the godless teaching, came back from the university and began to prove that there was no God.
+And little Sasha jumped at this thought as a straw, on which he thought to be saved: "If there is no God, it does not matter that I stole this kopek and did not put five."
+From this time began irreligion in him.
 The doctrine that there is no God, he perceived as the only salvation from reproaches of conscience.

 The above story is very revealing.
-He clearly represents that disbelief, atheism, is, first of all, an attempt to hide from God, hide, close his eyes and say: "There is no God," just as we sometimes try to hide from our own conscience, and conscience is the voice God in man.
+He clearly represents that disbelief, atheism, is, first of all, an attempt to hide from God, to hide, how to close his eyes and say: "There is no God," just as we sometimes try to hide from our own conscience, and conscience is the voice God in man.
 From the Holy Scripture it is known that the first such thing happened in paradise, when people, having sinned, breaking the commandment of God, tried to hide from the face of God - no matter how they see God, no matter how God does not exist.
-The Lord, speaking to Adam, says: "Adam, where are you?"
-And he replies: "I heard your voice in Paradise, and I was afraid because I was naked and disappeared" (Gen. 3: 9-10).
+The Lord, referring to Adam, says: "Adam, where are you?"
+And he replies: "I heard your voice in heaven, and I was afraid, because I was naked, and disappeared" (Gen. 3: 9-10).
 This sinful nakedness, exposure to the grace of God, makes a man hide from God.

-At the end of the XX century an article was published in the press about the sad fate of the son of an American millionaire.
+At the end of the 20th century, the press published an article about the sad fate of the son of an American millionaire.
 In this article it was said that one successful young man, the son of a millionaire, in the prime of life and prosperity, committed suicide.
-With him was found a note that read: "I took everything from life, did not find anything interesting in it, I leave life voluntarily."
-Of course, this young man had the best cars, expensive villas; He was surrounded by the most beautiful women.
+With him was found a note with the following content: "I took everything from life, did not find anything interesting in it, I leave life voluntarily."
+Of course, this young man had the best cars, expensive villas; he was surrounded by the most beautiful women.
 In short, he had everything that modern man can dream about.
 And suddenly such a sad outcome.
 So, with all the abundance of his soul, something was missing, something most important.
-He just received a little earlier what most people want, and saw that there is nothing very special about these achievements.
+He just received a little earlier what most people want to see, and he saw that there was absolutely nothing special in these achievements.
 How to recognize the hero A.S.
 Pushkin Eugene Onegin: